albertintech/apai/docs/amendments/eoqa/amendment-text.md

 1. **Article I, Section 2, Clause 2** (House qualifications) -- superseded by Part I;
 2. **Article I, Section 3, Clause 3** (Senate qualifications) -- superseded by Part II;
-3. **Article II, Section 1, Clause 5** (Presidential qualifications including natural-born citizen requirement) -- superseded by Part III.
+3. **Article II, Section 1, Clause 5** (Presidential qualifications including natural-born citizen requirement) -- superseded by Part III;
+4. The disqualification standards of Part V apply to all offices governed by this Amendment and supersede any contrary provision of law.

 All other constitutional provisions remain in full force and effect.